zhenhua-zhang/asep/README.md

    draw a ROC-AUC plot.
 However, th training report will be useless as it only records the report of the first fitting.
 (The code should be modified to fix this potential problem)

+# Possible questions from reviewers
+1. How to deal with SNPs located on more than one genes?